|-About Music Story Rhymes [aka MSR]|

 1) plan for pupils’ good musical progression through and across the curriculum by:

-- giving sufficient and regular curriculum time for the thorough and progressive development of pupils’ aural awareness and understanding.
+- give sufficient and regular curriculum time for the thorough and progressive development of pupils’ aural awareness and understanding.

 re.
-The Music Story Rhymes [Development System] – please find an overview below.
+The Music Story Rhymes – please find an overview below.

--Basic Literacy and Numeracy Skills via Music Story and Rhymes
+-Basic Literacy and Numeracy Skills via music, stories and rhyme.

 -Live Music Performance

--an opportunity to develop via music from different genres, cultures and countries- and
+-an opportunity to develop via music from different genres, cultures and countries